Scott Brothers Global: Projects

 The brothers are currently developing a screenplay written by their father James, called High September, about a cowboy who wrongly served a 30-year sentence, only to come out and be abandoned by his family.
 Jonathan has written a documentary series about renewable energy.
 Together, the brothers have written two screenplays, one about a lonely "hook up" artist, and the other about "a band of brothers" from a rural town who have wholesome values.
 With offices in both the US and Canada, Scott Brothers Entertainment is currently in production on two original series for Scripps Networks Interactive, as well as other projects.

 On March 6, 2018, the brothers launched a digital video content platform, GuruHub.tv, with curated content based on fan requests and featuring celebrities, social media influencers, and new talent.
 In October of that year, Fox announced that it was developing a show called It Takes Two, based on the brothers' memoir of the same name.
-Jon and Josh Silberman will write for the show, and will executive produce along with the Scotts, Kim and Eric Tannenbaum (of the Tannenbaum Company), Austin Winsberg, and Jason Wang.
-The Tannenbaum Company will produce in association with Lionsgate Television and Scott Brothers Entertainment.
+Jon and Josh Silberman would write for the show, and would executive produce along with the Scotts, Kim and Eric Tannenbaum (of the Tannenbaum Company), Austin Winsberg, and Jason Wang.
+The series would be produced The Tannenbaum Company in association with Lionsgate Television and Scott Brothers Entertainment.

 In 2019, Scott Brothers Global acquired the brand and related IP rights to Property Brothers from Cineflix Media and producing rights for all future Property Brothers projects.
 In the deal, Cineflix Rights kept the worldwide distribution rights, excluding the US and English-language in Canada, as well as financial and distribution participation in future productions from the franchise.
 It will also share in ancillary revenue from the Property Brothers brand.